Yarlagadda Sivarama Prasad: Career

 Yarlagadda Sivarama Prasad was the last zamindar of the Challapalli Samasthanam to be crowned.
 His tenure saw the estate hit with communist-peasant rebellions, and the agitations were particularly intense in the Challapalli Estate.
 The peasantry in the Challapalli Samasthanam occupied thousands of acres of land owned by Sivarama Prasad, but the Congress-backed police aided the zamindar in putting down the rebellion.
 Sivarama Prasad was the hereditary trustee of several Hindu temples in Krishna District, a patron of Kuchipudi classical dance, and he patronized Sanskrit by establishing new educational institutes.

 In the financial and industrial sector, Sivarama Prasad financed Bhogaraju Pattabhi Sitaramayya's Andhra Bank.
 He also set up Sarathi Films in 1938, which produced many successful films like Mayalokam (1945) and Rojulu Marayi (1955).
 Following the success of the latter film, Sivarama Prasad used the money to buy twelve acres of land with a building in Hyderabad owned by Kishen Pershad, the prime minister of Hyderabad State, to build a film studio in 1956.
-He also established the Andhra Scientific Company.
-This company manufactured precise scientific instruments and was later acquired by Bharat Electronics in 1982.
-He also financed new sugar mills and factories in Vuyyuru and in Rayagada, Odisha.
+He also financed a sugar mill in Challapalli.

-In politics, Sivarama Prasad was affiliated with the Indian National Congress, was the Minister of Health for Andhra Pradesh during the 1960s and was elected as an MLA from Krishna District.
+n politics, Sivarama Prasad was affiliated with the Justice Party before Independence and with Indian National Congress afterwards.
+He was the Minister of Health for Andhra Pradesh during the 1960s and was elected as an MLA from Krishna District.